+Figure 18: Precipitation Explains Change in Water Use and in Zenith Gage

 The interpolated change in water level maps, Figure 9, highlights the changes in water levels for the entire implementation period and also for each 4-year review.
 During the final 4-year review, water levels declined throughout the subbasin and most of the subbasin had a lower water level in 2012 than in 2001.